viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 Add a modular resource to your robot configuration in five steps:

-1. Code a module in Go or Python that implements a new resource and registers the component in the Viam RDK's [global registry of robotic parts](https://github.com/viamrobotics/rdk/blob/main/registry/registry.go).
+1. Code a module in Go or Python, using the module support libraries provided by the Python or Go [Viam SDK](/program/sdk-as-client).
-2. Create an executable file that runs your module.
+2. Compile or package the module code into an executable.
 3. Save the executable in a location your `viam-server` instance can access.
 4. Add a **module** referencing this executable to the configuration of your robot.
 5. Add a new component or service referencing the custom resource provided by the configured **module** to the configuration of your robot.